drogonframework/drogon-docs/ENG-18-Testing-Framework.md

 }
 ```

 Likewise, `CO_REQUIRE` is like REQUIRE.
 But for coroutines.
-And `DEMAND` can be used when an operation failed to modify an unrecoverable global state.
-Which the only logical thing to do is to stop testing competely.
+And `DEMAND` can be used when an operation failed and it modifies an unrecoverable global state.
+Which the only logical thing to do is to stop testing completely.

 ### Asynchronous testing